Frequently Asked Questions

 In some Spanish speaking countries (especially in Central

-America) there is second person singular pronoun in addition to tú and usted.
-It's "vos."
-And this phenomenon is known as "voseo."
+America and the southern cone of South America) there is another second-person, singular pronoun in addition to tú and usted.
+It’s vos.
+And this phenomenon is known as voseo.

 Vos